radekstepan/metalsmith-related/README.coffee.md

 Save all matching files into the index.

-        for key, val of files when mm.match key index.push key
+        for key, doc of files when mm.match key index.push key
-          tfidf.addDocument String val.contents
+          tfidf.addDocument opts.text doc

 And for each document in the index.